SparrowFusion/performance-evaluation/README.md

-# ENSF 533 Group 17 — Performance Evaluation
+# Performance Evaluation

 **Performance Evaluation of a Real-Time Multi-Radar Aerial Tracking Pipeline**

-This repository contains the instrumentation code and raw measurement data used for the ENSF 533 final performance evaluation.
-It is a curated excerpt of a larger capstone project developed at the University of Calgary.

-> **Note:** The full system — including radar protocol integration, hardware configuration, and the React frontend — is maintained in a private repository under capstone confidentiality requirements.
-This repo exposes only the components directly relevant to the performance evaluation: the instrumentation services, the load generator, the instrumented pipeline actors, and the collected CSV data.
+This repository contains the components directly relevant to the performance evaluation of our capstone project: the instrumentation services, the load generator, the instrumented pipeline actors, and the collected CSV data.

 ---